Unruh effect: Temperature equation

-where ħ is the reduced Planck constant, a is the local acceleration, c is the speed of light, and k_{B} is the Boltzmann constant.
+where ħ is the reduced Planck constant, a is the proper uniform acceleration, c is the speed of light, and k_{B} is the Boltzmann constant.
 Thus, for example, a proper acceleration of 2.47×10^20 m.s-2 corresponds approximately to a temperature of 1 K. Conversely, an acceleration of 1 m.s-2 corresponds to a temperature of 4.06×10^-21 K.

 The Unruh temperature has the same form as the Hawking temperature T_{H} = ħg/2πck_{B} with g denoting the surface gravity of a black hole, which was derived by Stephen Hawking in 1974.
 In the light of the equivalence principle, it is, therefore, sometimes called the Hawking–Unruh temperature.